Charel-G/underfloor-heating-planner/README.md

   the automatic loop begins from that entry path
 - Entry points are chosen near doorways and pipes maintain a 10–15 cm clearance from walls
-- Serpentine rows align with the longest wall of each zone
+- Serpentine rows align with the longest wall of each zone using a PCA-based orientation
+- Boustrophedon decomposition ensures irregular rooms are fully covered
+- If a calculated pipe circuit exceeds 120 m you’re warned to split the zone
 - Pipes respect wall thickness and keep the loop one spacing away from zone edges
 - When different circuits share the same corridor, pipes are offset in pairs so each supply and return line runs alongside its partner without overlapping